-CME on Your Terms – The Osler Institute utilized state of the art equipment to record our Live March, 2017 comprehensive General Surgery Review Course and bring it to you!
-These audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection, watch or listen to on your phone, computer, or tablet – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
+CME on Your Terms – The Osler Institute utilized state-of-the-art equipment to record our Live Virtual Webinar July 2021 comprehensive Surgery Review Course and bring it to you!
+These Video/Audio files are stored “in the cloud” so you can stream them anywhere, anytime, as long as you have an internet connection, watch or listen to on your phone, computer, or tablet – your learning experience is almost like being at the live activity, but without travel costs and time away from your practice.
 Included with each online review is a downloadable copy of the syllabus that corresponds to the Video/Audio lectures for your use while viewing or as a free-standing study or clinical practice guide.

-Designation -The Osler Institute designates this Enduring Material for a maximum of 43 AMA PRA Category 1 Credits™.
+The Osler Institute designates this Enduring Material for a maximum of 50 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Faculty, Planner, and Reviewer Disclosure Declaration

 In compliance with the Standards, Guidelines, and Ethical opinions of the ACCME, AAMC and AMA, The Osler Institute requires that anyone with input into the planning or presentation of Continuing Medical Education activities provided o r jointly – provided by The Osler Institute must disclose to the program audience any relevant financial relationships with companies or organizations about whose products or services they are discussing in their presentations.

 The following faculty/planners/reviewers disclosed a relevant financial relationship(s).

 Nikolai Bildzukewicz, MD, FACS – Consultant for Ethicon, Intuitive Surgical, and Absolute Med Inc.